ThomasEilfsen/TDT4160/README.md

 # TDT4160
 Datamaskiner og digitalteknikk [autumn 2016]

-Repository contains assignments for machine code for Silicon Labs' EFM32-G8XX-STK microcontroller.
+Repository contains assignments for this course.
+Such as: machine code for Silicon Labs' EFM32-G8XX-STK microcontroller.

 # Faglig innhold